KostaD02/NgxCubeLoader/projects/ngx-cube-loader/README.md

 | `generateColorPalette` | Base color (Color type), Palette Size | Method will generate array as many as provided palette size, colors will be based on base color | `ColorSet` |
 | `getRandomHexColor`    | None                                  | Method will generate random hex and return it                                                   | `Color`    |

+Based on the cube animations made by [Aaron Iker](https://dribbble.com/ai)

 ## License

 ngx-cube-loader is [MIT licensed](https://github.com/KostaD02/kd-loader/blob/main/LICENSE)